-On the left side of the AMX panel, you will see the “Mic Volume.”
-This controls the volume of the in room voice amplification is on the left, while presentation volume is on the right.
+On the left side and right sides of the AV touch panel, you will see your volume controls.
+Microphone volume for in room voice amplification is on the left, while presentation volume is on the right.
 To increase the volume, press and hold the “Up” button.
 To decrease the volume, press and hold the “Down” button.
 Tapping the buttons does not alter the levels significantly.
 Pressing either mute button will mute that audio source, the mute button will flash yellow to remind you that it is active.
 Press the mute button again to unmute.

 In these classrooms the primary lapel microphone feeds into our podium computers for the purpose of recording.
 These rooms do not have cameras.

 If you open up Zoom, or some other web-conferencing app on the podium computer, you will see a select-able microphone option that represents the lapel mic for the room.
 You could then share your classroom content in the web-conferencing application, and speak to remote participants with the lapel mic.
 We also recommend people use Zoom's "Record to Cloud" feature to record their classes in this way if they would like, you'll end up with a voiced over power-point that you could upload to your Canvas course for easy access by students.